 Jason T. Yustein, MD, PhD

-Dr. Jason Yustein’s research laboratory is utilizing tissue-specific expression of an oncogenic p53 mutant to form novel, applicable transgenic mouse models of metastatic osteosarcoma and rhabdomyosarcoma, both conditions that have particularly poor patient outcmes.
-Such models will allow for further understanding of critical genes and microRNAs involved in sarcoma development, progression and metastasis and can be utilized as preclinical models for therapeutic testing and efficacy.
-We are actively pursuing the roles of critical signal transduction mechanisms such as the Wnt-signaling pathway in the metastatic states.
-We perform a broad range of molecular and cellular investigations ranging from DNA mutation and RNA expression analysis to translational in vivo models utilized to understand the biology of the genetic alterations.
+- Utilizing tissue-specific genetic perturbation to form novel, applicable transgenic mouse models of metastatic osteosarcoma and rhabdomyosarcoma, both conditions that have particularly poor patient outcomes.
+Such models allow for further understanding of critical genetic and proteomic alterations involved in sarcoma development, progression and metastasis and can be utilized as preclinical models for therapeutic testing and efficacy.

 Laboratory Contact Information

 Houston, TX 77030